Samuel Goldwyn Productions: Distribution

-In 2012, the distribution rights of Samuel Goldwyn films from the library were transferred to Warner Bros., with Miramax managing global licensing; the latter was handled by StudioCanal as part of a deal with Miramax until 2021, when ViacomCBS (now Paramount Skydance Corporation), under its flagship studio Paramount Pictures, acquired a 49% stake in Miramax and worldwide distribution rights to its content library.
+In 2012, the distribution rights of Samuel Goldwyn films from the library were transferred to Warner Bros.
+Entertainment, with Miramax managing global licensing; the latter was handled by StudioCanal as part of a deal with Miramax until 2021, when ViacomCBS (now Paramount Skydance Corporation), under its flagship studio Paramount Pictures, acquired a 49% stake in Miramax and worldwide distribution rights to its content library.
 U.S. rights to The Hurricane, which had since reverted back to United Artists, are currently owned by its parent company, Metro-Goldwyn-Mayer, now part of Amazon MGM Studios.
 Rights to The North Star were not initially renewed due to its controversial subject matter, thus had fallen in to the public domain.
 Currently, U.S. rights to the film are handled by Paramount as a successor to National Telefilm Associates, which distributed a re-cut version in 1957 as Armored Attack, one of the few Goldwyn titles not included in the Warner–Miramax arrangement.
 Studio Distribution Services, LLC., a joint venture between Warner Bros.
 Home Entertainment and Universal Pictures Home Entertainment, distributes the entire Samuel Goldwyn catalog on home video, including The Hurricane, via a distribution deal with MGM Home Entertainment.
 Rights to Street Scene were retained by the estate of its author Elmer Rice, which would transfer ownership to Video-Cinema Films in 2004.